-Motional measures different emotional systems in the brain (CARE, SEEKING, PLAY, FEAR, RAGE, PANIC/GRIEF based on Professor Jaak Panksepp’s work) and several key executive function skills (handling stress, thinking & concentration, confidence & self-esteem, interpersonal skills, and emotional literacy) to give a whole brain picture of a child’s emotional and mental health.
+Motional measures different emotional systems in the brain (CARE, SEEKING, PLAY, FEAR, RAGE, PANIC/GRIEF based on Professor Jaak Panksepp’s work) and several key executive function skills (emotional Regulation, thinking & concentration, sense of self, relationship with others, and emotional literacy) to give a whole brain picture of a child’s emotional and mental health.

 They’re scored by how often that thing happens – never, rarely, sometimes, often, or always.
 We save the answers to these questions in Snapshots and Motional uses the research to rank those answers and suggest how the brain is doing in processing emotional information.